 In today’s digitally-connected age, consumers are used to accessing the services they want, when they want them.
-Customer-facing sectors, such as retailers and banks, are therefore quickly adopting user-centric technology to meet the ever-growing demands of their customers.
-The housing market should be no exception, with renters demand high levels of customer service – not another reason to complain.
+Customer-facing sectors - such as retailers and banks - are therefore quickly adopting user-centric technology to meet the ever-growing demands of their customers.
+The housing market should be no exception, with renters demanding high levels of customer service – not another reason to complain.
 Serving the needs of the consumer is not the only benefit of integrating self-service technology; it also enables organisations to support customers in the most timely and cost-efficient manner.

 A shift in communication

 Using self-service technology to create a shift in communication can enable housing providers to add value while improving service delivery, empowering customers by providing them with all the information and support relevant to their home and neighbourhood at their fingertips.
 This move not only serves the needs of tenants, but also enables significant efficiencies to be made for the organisation.